jrosen48/utk-homepage/content/about.md

 American Educational Research Association, 2012 - Present
 Association for the Advancement of Computing in Education, 2012 - Present
-Association for Science Teacher Education, 2018 - Present
+International Society of the Learning Sciences, 2014 - Present
 National Association for Research in Science Teaching, 2015 - Present